gwee007/Mass-Duration-and-Strength-Script/README.md

 1. Find the scripts folder through Synthvdd V, and drag and drop the MassPhonemeAdjustment.js file into it
 2. Rescan the scripts folder in Synth V, and confirm that it has loaded
 ### Running the script
 1. Select notes, before running the script under the "Fyre's Scripts" category.
-The ~
+EN stands for English, JP for Japanese and CN for Chinese.
 2. Run the script, and you should be greeted with the following interface.

 ![image](https://github.com/gwee007/Mass-Duration-and-Strength-Script/assets/129729928/b2a17224-8a75-4037-8201-877bc941924e)

 3. Adjust values if necessary.
 All numbers are based on percentage of the notes' intitial lengths.
 Click 'OK' to see the magic happen.